-Thermal fabrics can warm up any cold-weather workout – without unnecessary bulk.
+Thermal fabrics can warm up any cold weather workout – without unnecessary bulk.

+Compression garments have a lean, “second-skin” fit that supports muscles.
 You can find compression apparel in a variety of styles, including arm and leg sleeves, leggings, shirts, bras and tank tops.
-Compression gear can be worn alone or as a baselayer beneath your regular workout clothing.
-Plus, many compression pieces are moisture-wicking, thermal and/or antimicrobial—so you can make the most of your training.

 You can wear compression gear alone or as a base layer.
 Many compression pieces also feature other apparel technologies, like moisture-wicking and antimicrobial fabrics.